SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/simplify-adding-web-parts-with-preconfigured-entries.md

 }
 ```

-The generic unconfigured version of the web part is added besides the configurations targeting specific scenarios.
+The generic unconfigured version of the web part is added beside the configurations that target specific scenarios.
 This way, if there is no specific configuration addressing users' needs, they can always use the generic version and configure it according to their requirements.

-To see the result start debugging the project by in the command line running:
+To see the result start debugging the project by running the following command:

 ```sh
 gulp serve
 ```

-When you open the web part toolbox to add the web part to canvas, you will see that there are now three web parts that users can choose from.
+When you open the web part toolbox to add the web part to the canvas, you will see that there are now three web parts that users can choose from.

 ![Web part toolbox showing the preconfigured version of the web part](../../../../images/preconfiguredentries-three-configurations-toolbox.png)